 Check the following answers on most common scala/sbt questions that can help you solve compiler, performance or code highlighting issues you might come across while working with your project.

 Why is my code highlighted incorrectly?

-Typically this happens when the code is complex and/or you just made an important modification.
-The type checker might need time to catch up, and occassionally it might fail.
+Typically this happens when the code is complex, and you just made an important modification.
+The type checker might need time to catch up, and occasionally it might fail.

 Try to update IntelliJ IDEA & the Scala plugin.
 It is possible that you experience an issue that was already reported and fixed.